ury-erp/ury/FEATURES.md

 - Specified rates in the table automatically creates a 'Price list' using the same menu name.

+- Default menu is added in URY Restaurant.

+- Room wise menu is handled by enabling room wise menu and adding values in the child table.

+- If room wise menu is enabled , ury take menu as per the room defined against each table on table selection.

 - Menu Selection tab contain :
 	- Search bar to quickly locate specific menu items, enhancing speed and accuracy during busy periods.